Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling

 Computational efficiency represents the primary motivation for our approach.
 While achieving high hit rates demonstrates that our model successfully learns to identify valid paths, the practical value of the framework depends critically on whether this learned sampling strategy translates into meaningful speedups over exhaustive enumeration.
 As discussed in \cref{sec:concept}, the theoretical advantage of our method depends on whether a CPU or GPU is used, the number of objects in the scene, and the interaction order $K$.
 Here, we empirically validate these claims by measuring the execution time on differently sized scenes and comparing against a highly optimized baseline.

 We compare the runtime of our machine-learning-assisted approach against a highly optimized exhaustive ray tracing baseline implemented in JAX (part of the DiffeRT library).
 For a fair comparison, both methods utilize just-in-time compilation and are executed on the same hardware configurations: Intel\textcopyright{} Xeon\textcopyright{} W-1370P $\times$ 16 (CPU) with a NVIDIA GeForce RTX\texttrademark{} 3070 (GPU).
 We do not compare against \gls{sbr} approaches here because they usually target fast, but approximate coverage-map generation rather than exhaustive point-to-point path enumeration, which is the problem addressed in this paper.

 The results are shown in \cref{fig:benchmarks} for interaction orders $K$ ranging from 1 to 3.
 Each plot displays the total computation time required to perform a full ray tracing simulation as a function of the number of objects in the scene.
-The machine-learning-assisted approach is evaluated for various sample sizes $M$, while the exhaustive baseline is shown for reference.
+The machine-learning-assisted approach is evaluated for various sampling budgets $M$, while the exhaustive baseline is shown for reference.